lilithgannone/lilygannone.ics385spring2026/week6/todolist-v1/readme.md

 ## Overview

-This project is an extension of the to-do list code.
-Added to the code are /chores and /camping routes.
-Both have a pre-set array with 3 items.
-Post, get, and functions have been updated.
+This project is an extension of the original to-do list code. /chores and /camping routes have been added to the code.
+Each route includes a pre-set array with 3 items.
+POST and GET, as well as the initial array setup, have been updated.